Ceramics

 Melbourne

 Due to the nature of handmade objects, photos are only indicative as each piece varies slightly in size, shape and colour.
-Suitable for holding liquids.
+Suitable for holding water.

 ALTERFACT is an experimental design studio created by Lucile Sciallano and Ben Landau in 2014.
 Since graduating from Design Academy Eindhoven in 2013, Lucile and Ben have worked in tandem on various projects in different mediums.
 Their collaboration has culminated in the creation of Alterfact Studio, a platform through which to conduct critical research with materials and data translated through the manufacture of ‘stuff’.